-At one point or another, most SaaS business struggle with access to the right data.
+At one point or another, most SaaS businesses struggle with access to the right data.
 This can take the form of juggling multiple spreadsheets and email threads or hopping between tools in your tech stack when compiling information for sales, reports, or day-to-day subscription management.

 And you can only create work-around solutions for so long.
 Eventually, suspect data creeps in and leads to issues that can impact every department, from sales and marketing to finance and customer success—even at the executive level.